vmware/terraform-provider-nsxt/website/docs/d/firewall_section.html.markdown

 ---
+subcategory: "Manager"
 layout: "nsxt"
 page_title: "NSXT: firewall_section"
-sidebar_current: "docs-nsxt-datasource-firewall-section"
 description: A firewall section data source.
 ---

 # nsxt_firewall_section

-This data source provides information about firewall section in NSX.
+This data source provides information about firewall section configured on NSX.
+It can be useful to enforce placement of newly created firewall sections.

 ## Example Usage